programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 The first pre-processing step is to remove stopwords, which are common words that provide little to no semantically meaningful information about your research question.
 As [Emil Hvitfeldt and Julia Silge](https://smltar.com/stopwords) explain, whether commonly excluded words would provide meaningful information to your project depends upon your analytical task.
 For this reason, researchers should think carefully about which words to remove from their dataset.

-During exploratory modeling, we found that the words 'bronstein', 'derrick' and 'camry' are outliers in our specific dataset, appearing at the lower left and right ends of the Wordfish distribution due to their extremely negative `psi` values, which indicate those words are extremely rare in the overall corpus.
+During exploratory modeling, we found that the words 'bronstein', 'derrick' and 'camry' were outliers in our specific dataset, appearing at the lower left and right ends of the Wordfish distribution due to their extremely negative `psi` values, which indicate those words are extremely rare in the overall corpus.
 When interpreting the horizontal scale created by the model, the most meaningful language to analyze are often the relatively common and highly polarizing words on each side of the distribution.
 Rare outlier words can often be a distraction; for this reason, you may wish to remove these outliers from the visualization.

 The following code creates a custom stopword list that combines researcher-defined stopwords alongside the standard stopword list supplied in the `quanteda` computational text analysis package.
 To change the custom stopwords, simply replace our words with your own.
-As you conduct exploratory analysis, if you come across obvious outlier words, we recommend you add these outliers to your stopwords list.
+As you conduct exploratory analysis, if you come across obvious outlier words, we recommend you add these to your stopwords list.

 ```
 library(quanteda)